 Implied Consent in Pennsylvania

 Like many other states across the country, Pennsylvania is an implied consent state.
-That means that any person who has received a legal driver’s license has said that they will consent to a chemical test requested by a law enforcement officer when that driver is suspected of driving under the influence.
+That means that any person with a valid driver’s license automatically consents to a chemical test as requested by a law enforcement officer when suspected of driving under the influence.
 In many cases, the requested test is a breathalyzer.

 When you refuse a chemical test in Pennsylvania, your driver’s license is automatically suspended for 12 months.
 If you are found guilty of driving under the influence, you will face additional penalties and your suspension could last well over a year.

 Penalties for DUI in Monroe County

 If you are convicted of driving under the influence in Monroe County for the first time and you were found to have a blood alcohol content (BAC) of between 0.08 and 0.09, you could be given a $300 fine and up to 6 months of probation.
 There is no mandatory prison sentence or license suspension for a first-time offense.